What HR considerations are there?

-The HR team must consider several factors to assure that the hybrid work environment runs smoothly and that the staff enjoy their experience.
+The HR team must consider several factors to ensure the hybrid workplace runs smoothly and that the staff enjoy their experience.

-HR should ensure that line managers consult with employees when choosing when to work from home or in the office.
+HR should ensure that line managers consult with employees when choosing to work from home or in the office.
 Different companies can adhere to distinct systems.
 For example, employees may have the freedom to select their schedule or comply with a mix of in-office/remote working patterns.
 Whatever the company's plan is for the future, it must set its policy in all legal documents, including the employee contract, employee handbook, and HR policy.
-However, this may be constantly adjusted in the next few months, following the current return to the office advice.
+However, this may adjust in the next few months, following the current advice for returning to the office.

-It's crucial to warrant a digitised onboarding process with software such as Moonworkers to make it as simple and convenient for those working remotely or in the office.
-Having a fully digital onboarding process means nothing gets lost during the process, whether it's paperwork, pension, or benefits and commissions.
-Moreover, it's easier to manage and leaves an excellent impression on all employees and ensures consistency.
+It's crucial to warrant a digitised onboarding process with software such as Moonworkers to make it simple and convenient for those working remotely or in the office.
+A fully digital onboarding process ensures nothing gets lost during the process, whether it's paperwork, pension, or benefits and commissions.
+It's also easier to manage, leaves an excellent impression on all employees, and ensures consistency.

-While it's possible to control the office environment for those working in that setting, it isn't always possible to maintain the environment in which remote workers work.
-Therefore, it is essential to draft new health and safety rules before enrolling your first remote worker.
-Moreover, providing suitable training around this subject is necessary.
+While it's possible to control the office environment for those working in that setting, it isn't always possible to maintain the environment for remote or hybrid workers.
+It is essential to prioritise employee wellbeing by drafting new health and safety rules before enrolling your first remote worker.
+The Health and Safety Executive (HSE) has a risk assessment that helps you evaluate stress and mental health, screen equipment and staff’s work environment.
+Providing suitable training around this subject is necessary to protect your employees and business.
 Finally, HR and line managers must carry out regular checks to guarantee compliance.

-HR teams may also need to develop hybrid models for place and time arrangements to suit different needs.
-For example, parents may need more flexibility than entry-level workers in terms of working hours.
-Moreover, office locations may have a direct impact on employees work-life balance.
+HR teams may also need to develop a hybrid arrangement for place and time to suit different needs.
+For example, parents may need more flexibility than entry-level workers in terms of working hours or unexpectedly working from home.
+Moreover, physical office locations may directly impact employees work-life balance.
 For example, long commutes could impact employee turnover.

 HR teams must support all employees regardless of their working arrangements.
-However, because their interactions with other team members may be limited to online meetings, remote-working employees mental health and wellbeing can be overlooked.
+However, because remote employees primarily interact virtually, their mental health and wellbeing can be overlooked.
 But just like anyone else, they might suffer from stress, anxiety, or isolation.
-Therefore, HR need to make sure that line management regularly carries out check-ins on employees and provides enough support wherever they work.
+Therefore, HR needs to ensure that line management regularly carries out check-ins on employees and provides enough support wherever they work.

-Remote teams receive a never-ending stream of communication through different channels - slack, emails, WhatsApp, and Zoom.
-Some workers might not be able to cut the line with these channels outside of office hours.
-As a result, they feel under pressure to demonstrate their productivity while out of the office.
+Remote teams receive a never-ending communication stream through different channels - slack, emails, WhatsApp, and Zoom.
+Unfortunately, some workers might not cut the line with these channels outside of office hours.
+As a result, they feel pressured to demonstrate their productivity while out of the office.